-The stunning new display coincides with the film's UK release on 01 January 2019 and explores the creative process behind the costumes, Queen Anne's legacy as a stateswoman and her relationships with Sarah and Abigail.
+The stunning new display coincides with the film's UK release and explores the creative process behind the costumes, Queen Anne's legacy as a stateswoman and her relationships with Sarah and Abigail.

 The costumes have been created by three-time Oscar winning costume designer Sandy Powell with wigs by Hair and Make-Up Designer Nadia Stacey.

 More costumes can be seen at Hampton Court Palace where you can also visit some of the locations that feature in the film.

 Kensington Palace was one of Queen Anne’s primary residences, and it was here that she died on 01 August 1714 with no heir, marking the end of the Stuart dynasty.

 Anne had a close personal, and possibly physically intimate, relationship with her forthright childhood friend Sarah Churchill, Duchess of Marlborough.

 Their friendship became strained when Sarah’s cousin, Abigail, joined the Royal Household.
 The cousins had different political views, and both used Anne to further their personal goals by competing for her favour.